 It introduced chromium tanning in the 19th century and in this period time, it’s the faster process to protect the skin and give it a long life, but its tanning process is very polluting.

 Features Of Cowhide Leather

 As everyone knows, cowhide is one of the popular and demanding leather in today’s time.
 It is a byproduct of the dairy and meat industry.
 Not only it is available worldwide but also considered as one of the most organic, durable and noble leather you can every get.

-Lastly, if you talk about your profitability that you can get from the leather then it’ s worth mentioning that cowhide is way heavier than other sources of leather that weigh something from 1 to 12 ounces.
+Last, if you talk about your profitability that you can get from the leather then it’ s worth mentioning that cowhide is way heavier than other sources of leather that weight something from 1 to 12 ounces.
 Therefore, cowhide leather is a better choice in terms of jackets, furniture, bags, and coats as it is much sturdier.